Jean-Pierre Boyer: Early life and education

 Boyer was born in Port-au-Prince and was the biracial son of a French tailor and an African mother, a former slave from the Congo.
 He was sent to France by his father for his education.
 During the French Revolution, he served as a battalion commander, and fought against Toussaint Louverture in the early years of the Haitian Revolution.
 He later allied himself with André Rigaud, also of mulatto ancestry, in the latter's abortive insurrection against Toussaint to try to keep control of the southern region of Saint-Domingue.

 After going into exile in France, Boyer and Alexandre Pétion returned in 1802 with the French troops led by General Charles Leclerc.
 After it became clear the French were going to try to reimpose slavery and restrictions on free gens de couleur, Boyer joined the patriots under Pétion and Jean-Jacques Dessalines, who led the colony to independence.
 After Pétion rose to power in the Republic of Haiti in the South, he chose Boyer as his successor.
 He was reportedly under the influence of his (and his predecessor's) lover, Marie-Madeleine Lachenais, who acted as his political adviser.

-When Santo Domingo became independent late in 1821, Boyer was quick to occupy and gain control, uniting the entire island under his rule by 9 February 1822.
-Boyer ruled the island of Hispaniola until 1843, when he lost the support of the ruling elite and was ousted.